-printing resolution and fidelity of VBP through hardware and software aspects [44, 80].
-Others are exploring and developing novel bioinks for VBP to expand its biomedical applications [83].
+In recent years, VBP has gained increasing attention due to its extremely fast printing speed, high cell viability (Table 4) and supportless printing modality (Table 3).
+Researchers are focusing on improving printing resolution and fidelity of VBP through hardware and software aspects [41],[96].
+Others are exploring and developing novel bioinks for VBP to expand its biomedical applications [100].

-In future work, to meet complicated biomedical applications such as tissue engineering, regenerative medicine, et al, single material cannot satisfy these specific functions [98].
-Therefore, multi-material and multi-cell VBP is in urgent need [13, 99].
-The manufacture of organoids and large-scale tissue structures are hot topic applications [50, 51].
-Additionally, in situ VBP might be an interesting direction [100].
+In future work, to meet complicated biomedical applications such as tissue engineering, regenerative medicine, et al, single material can't satisfy these specific functions [92].
+Therefore, multi-material and multi-cell VBP is in urgent need [93], [94].
+The manufacture of organoids and large-scale tissue structures are hot topic applications [77],[90].
+Additionally, in situ VBP might be an interesting direction [95].

 Further, artificial intelligence (AI) assisted (bio)printing is a prospect direction.
-AI (especially machine learning) technique could be used to optimize printing parameters to compensate the cell-induced scattering effects, or to identify the optimized formulations of (bio)resins to improve printing resolution [82-84, 101].
-Shaochen Chen et al group used machine learning to automatically generate the printer parameters to compensate scattering effects, which significantly improved the printing resolution [102, 103].
-At last, it is predictable that VBP could facilitate fast medical device manufacturing such as microneedles, tooth, organ chips and flexible electronics [104, 105].
+AI (especially machine learning) technique could be used to optimize printing parameters to compensate the cell-induced scattering effects, or to identify the optimized formulations of (bio)resins to improve printing resolution [97]-[100].
+Shaochen Chen et al group used machine learning to automatically generate the printer parameters to compensate scattering effects, which significantly improved the printing resolution [101],[102].
+At last, it is predictable that VBP could facilitate fast medical device manufacturing such as microneedles, tooth, organ chips and flexible electronics [103],[104].